thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 ## Running the Project (old_experiment.py/new_experiment.py)
 The code can be run from those two files.
 `new_experiment.py` runs the Yakopcic model that includes work by Dima (2022).
 This includes changing the current equation, as well as changing all the parameters.
+Those are directly assigned in the file, and can be changed as necessary.
 `old_experiment.py` runs the Yakopcic model that uses the initial model setup, as well as previous set of parameter values.